Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Preliminaries

-For a given probe Hamiltonian $H_S$, conventional thermometric studies often consider the thermal steady state $\tau_S=\frac{e^{-\beta H_S}}{\Tr[e^{-\beta H_S}]}$ of the probe, for which the QFI reduces to $\mathcal{F}(\beta)=4\,\mathrm{Var}_{\tau_S}(H_S)$.
-However, several studies have demonstrated that non-equilibrium probe states can lead to an enhancement of the QFI beyond the steady-state limit.
-Motivated by these results, the present work focuses on \emph{transient quantum thermometry}, where parameter estimation is performed at finite times during the probe’s evolution, prior to reaching the steady state.
-In particular, we investigate the role of transient dynamics in both Markovian and non-Markovian system-bath interactions.
+However, several studies~\cite{cofi,ferm} have demonstrated that non-equilibrium probe states can lead to an enhancement of the QFI beyond the thermal-state limit.
+Motivated by these results, the present work focuses on \emph{transient quantum thermometry}, where parameter estimation is performed at finite times during the probe’s evolution, prior to reaching the steady or thermal state.
+We investigate this in both Markovian and non-Markovian system–bath interaction regimes.
 The Markovian case is introduced in the following section.